 Going on a Tanzania safari is going to take your best organization and packing skills.
 If you haven’t already checked it out, our write-up on the Tanzania climate helps explain some of the challenges that come with traveling long distances over such diverse terrain and elevation specifically.
 You’re traveling a long way and usually for more than just a couple days.
 You’re going to need more than just an overnight bag.
 At the same time, you’re going to be travel-weary and if you haven’t made a bellhop-type service arrangement, you’re going to have to lug everything around.
 You need to pack everything you need to have with you and nothing more.

-We aren’t trying to re-create the wheel here, as this question has been asked and answered many times (btw, here is a great resource from Rothschild).
+We aren’t trying to re-create the wheel here, as this question has been asked and answered many times.
 This is just our specific view of this as it relates to Tanzania travel and safaris.

 Safari Packing Brochures